Deploy Domain Controller using Install From Media (IFM)

 In the new Domain Controller

-Make sure the removable disk that contains the media is connected to the server or you just copied the file to a local or network folder.
+Make sure the removable disk containing the media is connected to the server, or you copied the file to a local or network folder.

 Also, for the same reason, I will only refer to the point where you declare the folder and not specifically to the process of promoting the server to a Domain Controller.
 I remind you that you will need to enable Add a domain controller to an existing domain as the new DC should be in the same domain from where you created the file.